-Hi, Liz here, owner of the DIY shop, Redo Your Furniture, (aka Frame and Frills).
+Hi, Liz here, with a fun floor makeover!
 Did you know that Fusion Mineral Paint is great for interior and exterior applications?!
 Yep, and it won’t fade in the sun!
 That combined with FMP’s amazing durability made it the perfect choice for this stenciled brick floor I just finished on our porch.

 Selecting the colors was a bit surprising!